 Where there is a will, there is always a way.
 Good luck!

-WOO HOO!
-So, you have decided you’re going to make some lifestyle changes to improve your health.
+So, you committed to make some lifestyle changes to improve your health.
 Great choice.
-Creating new habits takes time, patience and a strong will.
-But guess what?
-This plan is perfect for you because it’s only two weeks long and simple to follow.
+Creating new habits takes time, patience and a strong will, which is why this plan is perfect — it’s only two weeks long and simple to follow.

 If you’re not yet able to take 3,000 steps, have no fear.
-Just start from where you’re able, and try your best to walk a little more every day.
+Just start from where you are, and try your best to walk a little more every day.

-So you guys have been around the block a few times, so to speak.
-If you are currently averaging 5,000–6,000 steps per day, this group is perfect for you.
+If you are currently averaging 5,000–6,000 steps per day, this plan is for you.
 Now is the time to step up your game — 750 extra steps each day to be exact, with the last day being an exception of 1,000 extra steps.
 The plan below starts with 5,000 steps.
-Your goal is to hit 15,000 steps, roughly 7.5 miles, by the end of the two weeks.
-After the two weeks are finished, you can attack another goal: the intermediate plan.
+Your goal is to hit 15,000 steps (roughly 7.5 miles) by the end of the two weeks.
+After the two weeks are over, you can attack another goal: the intermediate plan.
 You’ve built momentum; continue to push toward the next fitness goal.